Back to blog

 2. It becomes a tracked issue

 This is the part screenshots can’t do.
-Every pin auto-captures the browser, OS, screen size, page URL and the exact selector, then files itself as an issue with a status, a priority and an assignee.
-No copy-paste into a second tracker.
+Every pin auto-captures the browser, OS, screen size, page URL and the exact selector, then files itself as an issue — no copy-paste into a second tracker.

 3. Resolve, together

 Comment, @mention and resolve in real time.
-Mark it done once and everyone is instantly in sync — no status meeting required.
+Live presence and threaded replies mean everyone sees the update the moment it happens — no status meeting required.

 Why three steps matters